 Where is Tim Flowers now?

-An English Premier League winner with Blackburn Rovers, Tim Flowers retired from playing in 2003 after securing promotion to the Premier League with his final club Leicester City.
+An English Premier League winner with Blackburn Rovers, Tim Flowers retired from playing in 2003 after securing promotion from the Championship with Leicester City.

 Flowers was then appointed goalkeeper coach at Northampton Town and stayed there for just over two years before briefly joining Kidderminster Harriers in 2014 as first team coach.

 He rejoined Kidderminster Harriers in June 2015 as one of their backroom coaching staff – his third spell at the club.

 In September 2015, after a management reshuffle at the club, Flowers was asked to take over as the club’s head coach but he instead chose to leave.

 He made a return to football six months later with Championship side Fulham as their new goalkeeping coach.